LukeD77/adv_machine_learning/Assignment2.md

 # Assignment 2 - Locally Weighted Regression and Random Forest Regression comparison

 ### Locally Weighted Regression (Lowess)
+Locally Weighted Regression is a modified version of the standard regression model where the variables are weighted at strengths based upon variable tau to create non-parametric models.
+The regions of the regression model are calculated by running a kernel across the space and calculating the regression model with the kernel applied over the datapoints, giving weight only to local points in the modeling.
+This allows for modeling groupings of data instead of the entire dataset.
+The equation for Lowess Regression is

 Below is the function written for the Locally Weighted Regression
 ```python
 def kernel_function(xi, x0, kern, tau):